-The AAOS, with support from the Orthopaedic Trauma Association (OTA), announced the Fracture & Trauma Registry (FTR) as the fifth in a series of anatomical, evidence-based registries that are part of the AAOS Registry Program.
-FTR collects data on five of the more common fractures in the United States.
-The FTR began with a limited-release beta testing group in late 2020 with full participant enrollment in 2022.
+The AAOS, with support from the Orthopaedic Trauma Association (OTA), launched the Fracture & Trauma Registry (FTR) in 2022 to serve as the fifth in a series of anatomical, evidence-based registries that are part of the AAOS Registry Program.

 FTR Data Elements Collected

-Below is an overview of the FTR data elements and module-specific elements.
+Below is an overview of FTR data elements and module-specific elements.
 For more information, please contact AAOS Registry Program staff at RegistryInfo@aaos.org.

 Procedural